croysdar/clutter-map/README.md

 ## API Endpoints

-The following REST endpoints are available:

-- `GET /api/items`: Retrieve a list of all items.
-- `POST /api/items`: Create a new item.
-- `PUT /api/items/{id}`: Update an existing item.
-- `DELETE /api/items/{id}`: Delete an item.

 ## Database Configuration

 The application uses PostgreSQL as its database.
-Configuration is stored in `src/main/resources/application.properties`.
+Configuration is stored in `back-end/src/main/resources/application.properties`.